 May the God of hope fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.
 (Romans 15:13)

-3. Hope in Christ grows in personal worship—adoration, confession, thanksgiving, and supplication.
+3. Hope in Christ grows in personal worship (adoration, confession, thanksgiving, and supplication).
 Loneliness is a negative state of mind, feeling isolated, feeling something is missing.
-By contrast, solitude can be positive and constructive fellowship with the Lord, basking in His wonderfully satisfying company.
-J. I. Packer avers, “Those who know God best are those who worship Him most, those who look at Him in love longest.”
+By contrast, solitude can be used for positive and constructive fellowship with the Lord, basking in His wonderfully satisfying company.
+J. I. Packer says, “Those who know God best are those who worship Him most, those who look at Him in love longest.”
 Scripture promises:

 Return to me and I will return to you….Come near me and I will come near you….Come to me, all you who are weary and burdened, and I will give you rest….It is good to be near God.
 I have made the Sovereign LORD my refuge.5

 No time spent with the Lord is ever wasted, but in times of personal worship, He energizes and equips us to handle everything He providentially assigns us in our work and family.